Massimo Cellino: Leeds United

-Cellino aimed to repurchase Leeds' Elland Road stadium in 2014, and expects the club to be in the Premier League, the top tier of English football, by the end of the 2015–16 season.
+Cellino aimed to repurchase Leeds' Elland Road stadium in 2014, and expected the club to be in the Premier League by the end of the 2015–16 season.
 In September 2014, Cellino appointed Darko Milanič as the new head coach of Leeds on a two-year deal replacing Hockaday, though Milanič was dismissed 32 days later after not winning one of his six games while in charge.
 In November 2014 Neil Redfearn was confirmed as the new head coach of Leeds, on an initial 12-month contract with the option of a further 12 months, the contract also had a clause that would see Redfearn return to the academy if he was to leave his role as head coach.

 On 1 December 2014, Cellino was disqualified by the Football League and asked to resign from the club.
 The Football League took the decision after obtaining documents from an Italian court, where he was found guilty of tax evasion.
 On 19 January 2015, Cellino's appeal against the Football League's disqualification was rejected, with the appeal committee ruling that his ban would stand.

-However, Cellino, and the club, were facing another charge which related to the length of time it took Cellino to present The Football League with the court documents in the first place.
-This was settled in March 2015, and resulted in Cellino having his ban extended until 8 May, 2015, the day after the 2014–15 season ended, to which Cellino responded by saying that he would return to his president role at the club once the ban expired.
+However, Cellino and the club were facing another charge which related to the length of time it took Cellino to present The Football League with the court documents in the first place.
+This was settled in March 2015, and resulted in Cellino having his ban extended until 8 May 2015, the day after the 2014–15 season ended, to which Cellino responded by saying that he would return to his president role at the club once the ban expired.

 On 2 April, during Cellino's ban away from the club, Cellino's sporting director Nicola Salerno mysteriously suspended Steve Thompson, Leeds assistant manager who was credited with lifting Leeds from a place above relegation to 10th in the Football Championship.
 Leeds had won 6 out of the previous 10 matches.
 On 9 April 2015, Leeds United's suspended owner, Cellino, informed the press that he believed Salerno had resigned.

-Cellino, with the approval of the Football League returned to the club, rejoining the board as club chairman and president on 2 May, 2015.
+Cellino, with the approval of the Football League returned to the club, rejoining the board as club chairman and president on 2 May 2015.

-On 14 May, 2015, Cellino carried out a press conference unveiling Adam Pearson as the club's Executive Director to work directly alongside Cellino.
+On 14 May 2015, Cellino carried out a press conference unveiling Adam Pearson as the club's Executive Director to work directly alongside Cellino.
 The press conference included Cellino leaving halfway through for a cigarette break only to return, and for the press conference to run for over an hour, with Cellino refusing to reveal the future of head coach Neil Redfearn.
 Cellino revealed that he would also sell the club if he felt he was not ready to take the club to the premier league by 2016/17 season.